-The subject property contains both evaluation and regulation areas and, therefore, does not contain network gap areas.
-In accordance with this master plan policy and strategy, Section 24-132 of the prior Subdivision Regulations and Section 25-121(b) of the WCO, woodland preservation is shown, which will improve the green infrastructure network.
+The application area contains both evaluation and regulation areas, and therefore, does not contain network gap areas.
+In accordance with this master plan policy and strategy, Section 24-132 of the prior Subdivision Regulations, and Section 25-121(b) of the WCO, woodland preservation is proposed which will improve the green infrastructure network.